centreon/centreon-documentation/versioned_docs/version-23.04/developer/developer-broker-mapping.md

 ### Rebuild Message

-This event comes with BBDO 3.
-When some graphs have to be rebuilt.
+This event comes with BBDO 3, when some graphs have to be rebuilt.
 Messages handling these rebuilds are of that type.
 They replace the old BBDO rebuild message.

 <Tabs groupId="sync">
 <TabItem value="BBDO v2" label="BBDO v2">

-**Not available with BBDO v2.**
+Not available with BBDO v2.

 See [Storage::Rebuild](#storagerebuild)